chris-reilly99/social-network-API/README.md

 To install this app, clone this repo, open the command line from the 'server.js' file, then run the following commands: `npm install` to install relevant packages, and then `npm start` to start the server.
 Once the server has been started, you can open up insomnia and start creating users, thoughts and reactions, and remove them if you want as well.

 ## Tutorial
-Watch this video to see how to use the API.
+Watch the tutorial video in the folder provided at the following link to see how to use the API.
+[Social Network API Tutorial](https://drive.google.com/drive/folders/1N3r2pJxI1gLtAkTg4pRfQ9bu8aHv2ZR8?usp=sharing)

 ## Questions?
 github: [chris-reilly99] (https://github.com/chris-reilly99)